 Our approach enables connectivity for a wide variety of venues that typically haven’t benefited from such a solution before.
 We help them turn pain points into strengths.
 In a time of surging data demand, we give venues a chance to improve their user experience and their competitiveness.

-The first step of any indoor system project at QMC is the solution design.
-Our team of highly qualified professionals uses top-of-the-line software tools to design a customized solution for your enterprise.
+The first step of any DAS project at QMC is the solution design.
+Our team of highly qualified professionals uses top-of-the-line software tools to design a customized solution for your facility or property.
 Our team is flexible enough to meet your needs while still meeting the carriers’ uncompromising signal quality standards for coverage, quality, and interference.
 Because we design in-house, we don’t rely on any one vendor—that guarantees that you’ll get the best solution for your venue.

 São Paulo Expo is located on the Rodavia dos Imigrantes, in the neighborhood of Jabaquara in the southern region of the capital city.
 After its inauguration in 2016 and increasingly high frequency of events (up to 120 in 2019), the existing telephony infrastructure in the building could no longer support the large volumes of people.
 As with the supply of electricity and water, São Paulo Expo needed cellular coverage to function perfectly throughout its pavilion.